 Nature has long been a source of inspiration for design and invention.
 Whether the flying machines of Leonardo Da Vinci, the tension structures of Frei Otto, new Algae-based biodegradable plastics or a new generation of high tech self-cleaning materials inspired by common leaves of the Lotus plant, human beings can learn a great deal from our natural habitats.
 Nature in some sense is a parallel universe of technology that lies in the public domain.
-Evolution contains a veritable library of design that has been iterating and evolving for billions of years.
-Especially in light of today's societal challenges in managing natural resources, our health, food supplies and many others, we need fresh perspectives.
-My research in Bio-inspired design has been to critically examine how nature can help us solve problems.
+Evolution holds an immense library of design that has been evolving (or ‘iterating’) for billions of years.
+Especially in light of today's societal challenges in managing natural resources, our health, food supplies and many others, fresh perspectives are certainly welcome.
+My investigations in bio-inspired design has been to critically examine how nature can help us solve problems.
 Bio-inspired design can't solve every problem but remains a powerful resource- it is an experimental, largely unrealized interdisciplinary practice in the truest sense- spanning Biology, Engineering, Design, Computer science and many other fields of inquiry.
 My work has led me to collaborate with departments of Biomedical Engineering and Mechanics, Mechanical Engineering, Computer Science, Material Science and many others.
 Without these collaborators working in tandem with Design and others the field will not progress.
 In May 2016, I co- organized a symposium at the Smithsonian Museum of Natural History in Washington D.C.
 Experts in bio-inspiration convened from all continents on the globe to view and discuss their bio collection.
 There, housed in the attics of their archives lie 140 Million biological specimens of extinct and extant species.
 One of the main questions the conference attempted to answer was simple: how can we learn from these archives to develop appropriate technologies to potentially tackle humankind's most intractable challenges?
 I touch on these themes more here.

 The next step for Human Centered Design: Responsibility